 - Wipe out any debt with an interest rate greater than 8 percent.

 - Boost your emergency fund to represent 3-6 months of expenses.

 Split the rest of your savings between retirement, other investments (like rental properties), and awesome long-term life goals (like traveling through South America for six months.)

 The Facebook Group is an incredible resource, filled with smart, interesting people brimming with ideas on how to cut costs, earn more and invest like a badass.
 Check it out.

-Digit is a free tool that scans your bank account, looks for spending patterns, and withdraws tiny amounts of money — $2 here, $4 there — to tuck away into savings.
+Digit is an inexpensive tool that scans your bank account, looks for spending patterns, and withdraws tiny amounts of money — $2 here, $4 there — to tuck away into savings.
 Let it hum in the background, and after a few months, you’ll notice that those small amounts accumulate into hundreds in savings.